FFXIV-Plugins/FFXIV-Player-List/README.md

 * Click the lock and set "Click Though" in the overlay plugin to enter focus mode.
 Click the lock again to unlock.
     * ![screenshot-03](resources/screenshot-03.jpg)

 * Meet Up counts.
 Click this button will reset the meet up counter after your comfirmation.
+The number of players you ever met is displayed.
     * ![screenshot-03](resources/screenshot-04.jpg)

 ## Usage